-In line with safer recruitment requirements the following practice is followed.
+In line with safer recruitment requirements the following practice is followed to make sure that we recruit suitable people.

 At least one person conducting any interview for a post at the school will have undertaken safer recruitment training.
 This will cover, as a minimum, the contents of the Department for Education's statutory guidance, Keeping Children Safe in Education, and will be in line with local safeguarding procedures.